renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

             leaf action-config {
                 type string
-                description "Config knobs are custom to Action and hence configured as JSON string.
+                description "
-                  Each action that needs some config defines the same in schema.
+                  Config knobs are custom to Action and hence configured as JSON string.
-                  The writer / reader honors the schema.
+                  Each action that needs some config defines the same in its schema.
-                  The write will fail, if it doesn't abide by schema.";
+                  The configurable fields are marked with "config true;" The writer honors the schema via the common validation process which is applied to any CONFIG-DB update.";
             }
             leaf enabled {
                 type boolean;